- PRIVACY NOTICE – COVIDCert Check NI ‘Verifier app’

 The scanner or verifier views the information contained in the 2D barcode by using the camera on the phone of NI Verifier operator.
 Once the 2D barcode is successfully scanned a number of results will be returned, these remain on screen for a maximum of 10 seconds:

-- For domestic use, scanning a 2D barcode generated for domestic use and events using the NI Verifier app, will generate a green for a “valid” certification status or a red for “invalid” certification status screen.
+- For domestic use, scanning a 2D barcode generated for domestic use and events using the NI Verifier app, will generate a green for a “valid” certification status (Fig.1) or a red for “invalid” certification status screen.
 Citizens presenting a paper certificate for scanning will result in a yellow check screen on the Verifier App status screen.
-There is no further opportunity to see any further details as a result of the scan.
+There is no further opportunity to see any further details as a result of that scan.

 6. The Personal Data we collect and how it is used